Hammarn/1MB335/Lab2.md

     file.write('Hi there!')
 ```

-In the above code the filehandle is only open during the loop, so there is no risk of leaving a file open.
-This is ususally not a problem for small scripts, but as you write more complex code and are opening and writing to multiple files it could possibly cause a problem.
+In the above code, the filehandle is only open during the loop, so there is no risk of leaving a file open.
+This is usually not a problem for small scripts, but as you write more complex code and are opening and writing to multiple files it could cause a problem.

 Something that might be of use to you while doing the exercises below is the `.strip()` method.
-If invoked on a string it will by default remove white spaces from the begining and end of strings:
+If invoked on a string it will by default remove white spaces from the beginning and end of strings:

 ```
 >>>some_string = "   hello this is a string    "
 >>>some_string.strip()
-'hello this is a string'
+'Hello this is a string'
 ## Can be used to remove other characters as well:
 another_string = ",,,,,Lorem ipsum dolor sit amet, consectetur adipiscing elit...." another_string.strip(",.")